naufalazzaahid/shot/README.md

-# shot
+# Shot
-Compile time dependency injection framework for swift
+Shot is a dependency injection framework based on Sourcery.